Douglas Cochrane, 12th Earl of Dundonald: Personal life

+Douglas owned several treasures from the Napoleonic wars, heirlooms from his grandfather, Thomas Cochrane, the 10th Earl, one of these items was a lock of Napoleon's hair.

 His wife died in January 1924.
 Lord Dundonald died at his home in Wimbledon in April 1935, aged 82, and was succeeded in the earldom by his eldest son, Thomas.

+In 1926, he published an autobiographical book of his military career titled called 'My Army Life'.

-He is buried in Achnaba Churchyard, Ardchattan near Benderloch, Lorne, Argyll & Bute.
+He is buried in Achnaba Churchyard, Ardchattan near Benderloch, Lorne, Argyll and Bute.
 As his eldest son died unmarried and without issue, he was succeeded by his nephew, Ian Douglas Leonard Cochrane as the 14th Earl of Dundonald.

 Honours and legacy

 Lord Dundonald was appointed a Commander of the Royal Victorian Order (CVO) in December 1901, and in June 1907 knighted as a Knight Commander (KCVO) of the order.

 Dundonald Park, in Centretown, Ottawa, is named after him.